 “Park here,” Riley said, pointing to the breakdown lane about fifty meters from the overpass.

 Looking down the road at the scene it was clear things had gone very wrong the previous afternoon.
 The overpass was scorched in places and there were blackened hulks through which a passage had been made for the emergency and recovery vehicles to pass.
-I could see what looked like thick water all over the road but which turned out to be the fuel, ground up debris, and flame retardant used to put out the flames.
+I could see what looked like thick water all over the road but which turned out to be fuel, melted rubber and plastic, ground up debris, and flame retardant used to put out the flames.
 It was a toxic soup of unimaginable corruption.
 There was no smoke, no steam, no flame; nothing to indicate the insanity that had caused what I was looking at.
 There was movement here and there as a rescue worker, now there for recovery and clean up, moved amidst the tangled wreckage.
 In its stillness the scene seemed to continue to have an energy.
 Like an echo of the rending of metal, explosions, flames, and panic that was present only a little over 12 hours before.
 Yet, it was so un-moving and quiet.
 Again, I felt that mental pause.
 There were people in there.

 Photo by Florian Schmetz